Are you a digital marketing professional who uses innovative tools for building brand awareness and bringing sales for your clients?

 - Marketers should concentrate on finding influencers in a particular niche

-Why is Influencer Marketing the buzzword in the interconnected era that is driven by the World Wide Web?
+Why is Influencer Marketing the buzzword in the World Wide Web?

 If you dive into the history of digital advertising and online marketing, marketers have enjoyed a honeymoon period during the initial days.
 This was the time when an ad placed on a popular website received thousands of clicks per day.